RSandAI/HRPlanes-HighResolution-Planes-Benchmark-Dataset/README.md

 If you use the this repository, please cite our paper given below:

-Bakirman, T., & Sertel, E. (2022).
-HRPlanes: High Resolution Airplane Dataset for Deep Learning, from https://arxiv.org/abs/2204.10959
+Bakirman, T., and Sertel, E. (2023).
+A benchmark dataset for deep learning-based airplane detection: HRPlanes.
+International Journal of Engineering and Geosciences, 8(3), 212-223. https://doi.org/10.26833/ijeg.1107890